ryanblock/macos-improvifier/readme.md

 1. Pull down this repo (or just download `mac-unsuck.sh`)
 2. Ensure the shell script is executable on your filesystem
-3. Run the shell script (`$ ./mac-unsuck.sh`)
+3. Run the shell script: `$ ./mac-unsuck.sh`
 4. Restart your computer
+   - Yes, you could just restart Finder, Dock, etc., but some of these settings do require a full login/logout, so just restart

 ## What it does

 ### General speed improvements
 - Disable window + popover open / close animations
-- Speed up showing / hiding sheets, resizing pref windows, zooming windows, etc."
+- Speed up showing / hiding sheets, resizing pref windows, zooming windows, etc.
-- Speed up closing QL windows
+- Speed up closing QuickLook windows
 - Hide the dock faster
 - Disable dock animations
 - Disable Finder animations